flyteorg/flyte/docs/source/gen/flytectl_delete_plugin-override.rst

 Overrides are optional in the file as they are unread during the delete command but can be retained since the same file can be used for get, update and delete commands.

-To delete plugin override for the workflow 'core.control_flow.run_merge_sort.merge_sort', run the following command:
+To delete plugin override for the workflow 'core.control_flow.merge_sort.merge_sort', run the following command:

 ::

- flytectl delete plugin-override -p flytectldemo -d development core.control_flow.run_merge_sort.merge_sort
+ flytectl delete plugin-override -p flytesnacks -d development core.control_flow.merge_sort.merge_sort

 Usage